 So you've decided that converting your LLC into a nonprofit is the right move for your business.
 What's the next step?

-7 Steps to Convert Your LLC to a Non-Profit:
+7 Steps to Convert Your LLC to a Nonprofit Corporation:

-There are several steps involved in order to convert an LLC to a nonprofit corporation.
+There are several steps involved in order to convert Limited Liability Companies to nonprofits.
 These include:

 - Review state laws and regulations governing the conversion process.

-- Draft articles of incorporation for the new nonprofit corporation.
+- Draft articles of incorporation for the new nonprofit business.

 - Transfer LLC assets and debts to the new corporation by drafting a business asset transfer agreement that would automatically transfer the assets.
 Take care that if you filed an Articles of Incorporation, then that means that you need to manually transfer the LLC's assets and debts to your new organization.